opiter09/Card-Games-On-Motorcycles/README.md

 This game is made using Ursina (https://github.com/pokepetter/ursina), a framework built on top of Panda3D, using the Python language.
 The assets are not mine, and their sources can be found in the credits file.

+Also, I decided to include ShareCart support, because why not.
+The website for ShareCart is sharecart1000.com, and the idea is basically that a bunch of games all do different things with the same values in the same save file.
+It's pretty nifty!

 This repo is extremely WIP, and honestly it currently exists just to back the code up more so than to garner any feedback or the like.
 When the game is in a playable state, I plan on releasing it on itch.io (for free, to be clear).